iagoapiai/AWS-DataFrame-GUI/README.md

 - Shows the filtered list with online and offline asset management in a pysimplegui graphical interface;
 - Create an Excel file in the main folder.

-OBS: This code will only work if you redo the modifications of the dataframe that is taken from the cloud.
+OBS: This code will only work if you redo the modifications of the dataframe that is taken from the cloud, it also needs to contain a folder called 'statusbolt' to save the excel file and an excel file inside that folder called 'idbolt' for it to replace the names with ids.

 Don't forget to put your aws credentials